Pronouns

 What do you do as a consultant/coach?

-• Lead strategic planning processes with member based organizations to fully engage their constituents in visioning and planning the work of the organization, including supporting groups to identify key areas of work and developing implementation and work plans.
+- Lead strategic planning processes with member based organizations to fully engage their constituents in visioning and planning the work of the organization.

-• Support leadership transitions, including coaching for outgoing and new directors, managing conflict and organizational culture changes in transitions, setting strategic direction, supervision, program design and visioning.
+- Conflict resolution and mediation with a focus on organizational culture changes in transitions, setting strategic direction, supervision, program design and visioning.

 What is your approach?

-I have a deep commitment to the leadership of people most impacted by oppressive systems and contributing ways to amplify their voice, grow their leadership, elevate their ideas and that their narratives are shaping movement work.
-Therefore my style of facilitation includes lots of activities, art, movement, small groups, music, rituals, and tools that allow people to powerfully share their voice and knowledge, shaking the narratives of oppression that often keep us from imagining a different world.
+My approach is fueled by a deep commitment to the leadership of people most impacted by oppressive systems; their narratives are shaping the movement work we are seeing across the U.S. and beyond.
+Through my work I help organizations build stronger connections with the community, amplifying their collective voices, growing their leadership, and elevating their ideas.
+My style of facilitation includes cultivation activities, art, movement, small groups, music, rituals, and tools that allow people to powerfully share their voice and knowledge, shaking the narratives of oppression that often keep us from imagining a different world.

+Leading this work also comes with its challenges, as our intimate spaces provide a haven for candid conversions that can yield disagreements.
 My work includes generative conflict resolution among teams and organizations including staff, management, board and community members.
-My methodology of coaching and training includes healing from trauma and oppression through a somatic approach, weaving in an analysis of race, class and gender.
+I have a strong sensitivity to folks experiencing strong emotions and vulnerability and my methodology of coaching and training includes healing from trauma and oppression through a somatic approach, weaving in an analysis of race, class and gender.

 How has your experience/background contributed to your work?